Course: Animal Assisted - Interventions, Activity, Therapy, Education and Counselling

 Assessment methods and criteria

-The course is completed credit.
-Terms of credit: 1. active participation in seminars and work; 2. processing and presentation of a seminar paper on the assigned topic.
+The course is completed credit and oral exam.
+Terms of credit: 1. active participation in lectures and work in student´s group work; 2. processing and presentation of a seminar paper on the assigned topic.
+3. participation in the excursion .
+After getting the credit students may complete oral exam.
+Oral exam: Students proceed to the oral exam after successfully obtaining credit by the deadline listed in the system STAG.

 Recommended literature